7 Spots for Gluten-Free & Vegan Food in NYC

 78 Orchard St, New York, NY 10002

-Only a few blocks away from Riverdel, this small vegan food market and deli is inspired by New York City delicatessens.
-This is the perfect place to pick up a few vegan snacks and groceries and order a delicious sandwich or salad for lunch or brunch!
+This small vegan food market and deli is inspired by New York City delicatessens — the perfect place to pick up a few vegan snacks and groceries and order a delicious sandwich or salad for lunch or brunch!

 20 Christopher St, New York, NY 10014